 Course: Developing planet-scale apps in Azure Cosmos DB

-Azure, with broad offerings from integrated development tools to a fully-managed container platform, has options for you to develop, run and manage containerised apps easily at scale.
-Learn how to quickly deploy, update and scale containerised web apps using Azure App Service without the hassle of managing your infrastructure at the same time.
-Register to attend on 4 October 2017 at 10:00 AM Pacific Time (UTC-7) or watch on demand later.
+Azure, with broad offerings from integrated development tools to a fully-managed container platform, has options for you to develop, run, and manage containerized apps easily at scale.
+Learn how to quickly deploy, update, and scale containerized web apps using Azure App Service without the hassle of managing your infrastructure at the same time.
+Register to attend on October 4, 2017, at 10:00 AM Pacific Time (UTC-7) or watch on demand later.

 Webinar: Building AI applications with the power of the cloud